MetaMask/metamask-sdk/README.md

 - `useDeeplink`: boolean (default: false) - If true, the SDK will use deeplinks to connect with MetaMask Mobile.
 If false, the SDK will use universal links to connect with MetaMask Mobile.

 - `shouldShimWeb3`: boolean (default: false) - If true, the SDK will shim the `window.web3` object with the provider returned by the SDK (useful for compatibility with older browser).

+- `infuraAPIKey`: string (default: '') - Infura API key for read-only calls and speed up blockchain interactions.
+We strongly recommend setting allow-list https://docs.infura.io/networks/ethereum/how-to/secure-a-project/use-an-allowlist as your key would be available to anyone using your dapp.

 - `enableDebug`: boolean (default: true) - Send anonymous analytics to MetaMask to help us improve the SDK.